microsoft/hlsl-specs/proposals/NNNN-psv0-entry-name.md

 ## Detailed design

 This section contains some of the details describing the data layout of PSV0.
-This should be more than sufficient to understand where the new proposed data member for `EntryFunctionName` fits in with the rest of the data format.
-It does not completely define some of the unrelated parts of PSV0, but this could be a good starting point for a complete PSV0 specification.
+For brevity this spec does not specify unrelated parts of the PSV0 format.
 Notable omissions are the `PSVSignatureElement` and `PSVResourceBindInfo` record structure and the shader-stage specific info structures contained in the `PSVRuntimeInfo0` shader info union.
 The contents of these structures are not relevant to this proposal.

 ### PSV0 data layout